This information applies to Village of Cold Spring residents only.

 Applications should be accompanied by:

-1) initial fee of $75.00, made payable to the Village of Cold Spring
+1) application fee made payable to the Village of Cold Spring

 2) any plans, sketches, etc. to illustrate the intended work.